pusle/ember-drupal-waterwheel/README.md

   supportsCredentials: true
 ```

-Ideally, the `allowedOrigins` setting should be changed to a list of permitted origins from which
+To increase security, the `allowedOrigins` setting should be changed to a list of permitted origins from which
 your app will be served, such as:
 ```yaml
   allowedOrigins: ['localhost:4200', 'localhost:3000', 'yourbackendsite.com']
 ```

+### Drupal Authentication Using OAuth 2.0

+1. If you don't need to perform authentication to your Drupal backend, you're done configuring Drupal!
+Otherwise,
+you'll also need to enable and configure the Simple OAuth contrib module:
+    * `composer require "drupal/simple_oauth:~2.0" -o`
+    * `drush en -y simple_oauth`

+1. Generate encryption keys for Simple OAuth:
+    * `openssl genrsa -out private.key 2048`
+    * `openssl rsa -in private.key -pubout > public.key`

+1. On your Drupal site, browse to `/admin/config/people/simple_oauth` and enter the full paths to both encryption keys
+in the Simple OAuth Settings.

+1. Browse to `/admin/config/people/simple_oauth/oauth2_client/add` to create OAuth client settings for this app.
+For
+"Label", specify something like "Ember Waterwheel app".
+Leave all other settings at their defaults and click "Save".
+Copy the UUID from the list of OAuth clients and paste it into this application's `config/environment.js` at the location
+marked with a @todo.
+Also fill in the Drupal site's URL in that same file.

 ## Running / Development